Home

 Nokuthula Ngwenyama plays violin, accompanied on piano by Mihae Lee, on the CD Ballade, EDI Records 9259 (2005).
 The program includes works by Edvard Grieg and Claude Debussy as well as Ballade in C Minor, Op.
 73 (13:36) by the Afro-British composer Samuel Coleridge-Taylor (1875-1912).

-Rubinstein Sonatas is a forthcoming EDI recording on which Nokuthula Ngwenyama joins forces with pianist Jennifer Lim.
+is a September 2008 EDI Records release on which Nokuthula Ngwenyama joins forces with pianist Jennifer Lim.
 The works are Rubinstein's Sonata for Violin and Piano, Op.
 13, and Sonata for Viola and Piano, Op.
-49. A release scheduled for September 2007 is Il Principe: Courtly Airs and Dances, with Nokuthula Ngwenyama, viola; Michael Long, guitar; and David Brewer, violin.
+49. Another recording is Il Principe: Courtly Airs and Dances, with Nokuthula Ngwenyama, viola; Michael Long, guitar; and David Brewer, violin.